caksoylar/keymap-drawer/README.md

 keymap --help
 ```

-Alternatively, you can `pip install` into your favorite `virtualenv` or in your user install directory with `pip install --user keymap-drawer`.
+Alternatively, you can `pip install keymap-drawer` in a virtual environment or install into your user install directory with `pip install --user keymap-drawer`.
 See [the development section](#development) to install from source.

 ### Bootstrapping your keymap representation

-`parse` subcommand of `keymap` helps to parse an existing QMK or ZMK keymap file into the keymap YAML representation the `draw` command uses to generate SVGs.
+**`keymap parse`** command helps to parse an existing QMK or ZMK keymap file into the keymap YAML representation the `draw` command uses to generate SVGs.
 `-c`/`--columns` is an optional parameter that specifies the total number of columns in the keymap to better reorganize output layers.

-- **QMK**: Only json-format keymaps are supported, which can be exported from [QMK Configurator](https://config.qmk.fm/) or converted from `keymap.c` via `qmk c2json`:
+- **QMK**: Only json-format keymaps are supported, which can be exported from [QMK Configurator](https://config.qmk.fm/), converted from `keymap.c` via `qmk c2json`, or from a VIA backup json via `qmk via2json`:

   ```sh
   qmk c2json ~/qmk_firmware/keyboards/ferris/keymaps/username/keymap.c | keymap parse -c 10 -q - >sweep_keymap.yaml